shivannis/xandr-docs-public/xandr-docs/articles/invest/a-comparison-of-mobile-vs-web.md

 # Microsoft Invest - A comparison of mobile app vs. web

-In [Welcome to Mobile](welcome-to-mobile.md), that mobile app and web features are mostly the same.
+In [Welcome to Mobile](welcome-to-mobile.md), we claim that mobile app and web features are mostly the same.
 The table below contains a comparison listing mobile app features, how different they are from web, and how they differ.

 For more information about why mobile app features differ from web, see [Technical Limitations of Mobile Buying](technical-limitations-of-mobile-buying.md).